 Meet the team

-Cambridge Summer Music is run by a devoted team of volunteers led by the CSM Board of Trustees and Artistic Director David Hill.
+Cambridge Summer Music is run by a devoted team of volunteers led by the CSM Board of Trustees and Festival Director Ben Johnson.

 Founded in 1980 as an organ recital series, Cambridge Summer Music now reaches more than 15,000 concert-goers every year.